 Add the flour and cardamom and blend well.
 Sprinkle a little flour over the dough, cover and place in the refrigerator overnight.

-When ready to cook, heat the lard in a large saucepan.
+When ready to cook, heat the lard or vegetable oil in a large saucepan.

 Roll out the dough very thinly on a lightly-floured surface.
 Using a pastry wheel (or a dull knife), cut the dough into diamond shapes and place a small slit in the middle of each diamond.
 Lifting one up at a time, pull one end of the diamond through the slit to make a knot-shape.

-Check to see if the lard is hot enough (it will begin to bubble when a drop of dough is placed inside).
-Place the fattigmann, a few at a time, in the hot lard and cook until golden brown, turning once.
+Check to see if the lard or vegetable oil is hot enough (it will begin to bubble when a drop of dough is placed inside).
+Place the fattigmann, a few at a time, in the hot lard/oil and cook until golden brown, turning once.
 Remove and drain on paper towels.

 Sprinkle the fattigmann with a mixture of powered sugar and cinnamon (3:1 ratio, or to your liking).